Heimdall (character): Fictional character biography

 Later still, Heimdall battled Thor at Loki's command.
-In the prophecy of Ragnarok, he severed the Rainbow Bridge, and sounded Gjallarhorn.
+In the prophecy of Ragnarok, he severed the Bifröst and sounded Gjallarhorn.
 He traveled to Earth with Kamorr the dwarf to search for human candidates for godhood.
 He gathered three such human beings, and arranged for them to be exposed to Ego-Prime's energies and become the first three Young Gods.
-Heimdall then accompanied the Asgardians into the Dark Nebula.

-Heimdall later became afflicted by lethargy in one of Odin's absences from Asgard.
-He then blew Gjallarhorn to summon Odin's elite guard.
-Some time later, he summoned Asgardian troops to restrain Thor.
-Later, he battled Thor again to prevent him from bringing mortals into Asgard.

-When Asgard was invaded by the fire demon Surtur, Heimdall attempted to defend the gates, but was overcome, and the Rainbow Bridge was shattered.
+When Asgard was invaded by the fire demon Surtur, Heimdall attempted to defend the gates, but was overcome, and the Bifröst was shattered.
 No longer needing to be stationary, Heimdall spent more time in Asgard.
 Heimdall is given the Great Scepter of Odin to guard by Loki.
-Heimdall discovered Malekith's escape.
-He fetched Amora the Enchantress to help free Thor from ensorcelment.
-Heimdall later learned of Loki's possession of Surtur's sword.

-Heimdall became close to Amora, who was soon infatuated with him.
-He comforted Amora about the Executioner's death.
-Heimdall rescued Balder from Seth's assassins.
-Heimdall was gravely injured during the war with Seth, the Egyptian god of death, when he was struck down in battle with the legions of Seth.
-Heimdall later battled Sif, Leir and Caber.
-Heimdall confronted Surtur disguised as Odin about the imprisoned Grand Vizier.
-Heimdall led the legions of Asgard into battle against Ymir.

-When Odin returned to Asgard after Surtur's defeat, he gave a portion of his power to Heimdall to restore the Rainbow Bridge, and Heimdall resumed his duties.
+When Odin returned to Asgard after Surtur's defeat, he gave a portion of his power to Heimdall to restore the Bifröst, and Heimdall resumed his duties.

 Seemingly betrayed

-Shortly afterwards, when Odin was about to enter his Odinsleep, he passed the Odinpower on to Heimdall to rule Asgard until he awoke.
+Shortly afterwards, when Odin was about to enter his Odinsleep, he gave the Odinpower to Heimdall so he could rule Asgard until he awoke.
 Heimdall had to deal with a major crisis in the life of Thor, as Thor had been banished into the subconscious of the mortal Eric Masterson, who had assumed Thor's responsibilities.
 Sif was determined to find the real Thor, and her determination drove a wedge between her and Heimdall.
 When Karnilla conspired with Loki to rule Asgard by having Odin awaken with Loki's soul possessing him, Heimdall was branded a traitor and banished to the Dream Dimension, ruled by the demon Nightmare.
 During this incident, his mind had been altered, leaving him little more than being able to follow directions.
 The Enchantress battles Nightmare in order to save him, ultimately rescuing them both.
 Eric Masterson helped restore Odin whose body had been taken over by Loki with Mephisto's help and later Thor as well from the soul shroud.